mmanning95/Veteran_e-Post_Hub/README.md

 - [Prisma](https://www.prisma.io/) - Helps with collabrative database enviroments
 - [SQLlite](https://www.sqlite.org/) - database used to save accounts and other important information
 - [Bcrypt](https://www.npmjs.com/package/bcrypt) - hash used for password hashing
+- [Vercel](https://vercel.com/docs) - Used for our website deployment

 ### Installation Steps - (Dev steps)